deislabs/hippo-docs/content/getting-started/quickstart.md

           I don't want to publish the module
         ```
     * Use "https://localhost:5001" for the Hippo Service URL.
-        This defaults to the HIPPO_SERVICE_URL environment variable which should be set.
+        This defaults to the HIPPO_URL environment variable which should be set.
         ```plaintext
         ?
 What is the URL of your Hippo service? (https://localhost:5001)
         ```